marijnh/Eloquent-JavaScript/01_values.md

 {{index "UTF-16", emoji}}

 And that's what JavaScript does.
-But there's a gotcha, namely that JavaScript's representation uses 16 bits per number, and there are more than 2^16^ different characters in Unicode (about twice as many, at this point).
-So some characters, such as many emoji, take up two "characters" in JavaScript strings.
+But there's a complication:
+JavaScript's representation uses 16 bits per number, and there are more than 2^16^ different characters in Unicode (about twice as many, at this point).
+So some characters, such as many emoji, take up two "character positions" in JavaScript strings.

 {{index "+ operator", concatenation}}